Testing & Tagging — Christchurch & Canterbury

 Arrange regular testing schedule.
 Annual or as required for your industry.
 We remind you when testing due.
 Take hassle out of compliance.
 Systematic approach ensures nothing missed.

-If you need testing and tagging in Christchurch call WeDo Electrical on 027 484 0801.
 Professional portable equipment testing.
 Licensed qualified technicians.
 Complete documentation.
-Keep your workplace safe and compliant.
 Available for all business types.
-Call today to schedule testing.

 Need Testing & Tagging Services?
 Get in Touch.